Source text for this digital edition:

 Accademia degli Intronati.
-All Deceived!
-(Gli Ingannati).
+All Deceived!.
+[Gli Ingannati.]
 Translated by Richard Andrews.
-EMOTHE, 2017.
+Valencia: ARTELOPE - EMOTHE Universitat de València, 2017.

 BACKGROUND NOTES